Edgemoor Neighborhood

 least one kit to use as an example.
 He

-also offered that Northridge Park was the first land to be purchased with Greenway
+also offered that Northridge Park was the first land to be purchased with

-funds.
-The parks department would like
+Greenway funds.
+The parks department

-to remain natural.
-Opinions were voiced
+prefers it to remain natural.
+Opinions

-with plans at Woodstock Farm.
-John
+switchback and apprehension with plans at Woodstock Farm.
+John concluded with report of break-ins at

-CSN:
+CSN: No report.

-No report.
 No meeting.

-RD:
+RD: The

-in January.
+January.
 After it is released there

 would be 22 days until the hearing for public comment.
 No confirmation was made for the request to